lukenvn/spring-boot/README.md

 # spring-boot
-This is a template cronjobs project using SpringBoot framework
+These are some project templates using SpringBoot framework